 Matthew 23: 13 – “Woe to you Pharisees, hypocrites!
 You shut the kingdom of heaven against men.
 For you neither enter yourselves, nor allow those who are entering to go in.”

-Calling yourself a Christian just means that you believe in Jesus Christ.
+Calling yourself a Christian means that you believe in Jesus Christ.
 Living your life the way Jesus called you to live as a temple for God, is to worship God in spirit and truth.
 Religion is having a form of godliness, but denying the power of the death of Jesus on the cross.
-Living in a house with people does not make it a family.
-Without love and unity, the house and the people are just convenient and familiar.
+Living in a house with people doesn’t make it a family.
+Without love and unity, the house and the people are convenient and familiar.
 Until the people in the house love one another, communicate and live in unity, the house will never be a family home.

 God does not want us to worship Him religiously as if we’re doing our chores.
-He needs us to worship Him lovingly and have a spiritual relationship with Him.
-Religions provides a set of rules for a spiritual lifestyle e.g. Catholicism, Judaism, Buddhism to name a few.
+He needs us to worship Him lovingly and have a relationship with Him.
+Religions provide a set of rules for a spiritual lifestyle e.g. Catholicism, Judaism, Buddhism to name a few.
 Jesus freed us from these rules and regulations of worship.
 God is love and calls us as a Father who loves us, and wants us to communicate with Him in a loving relationship.